adam1214/DFS-Exercise/README.md

 # DFS-Exercise
-Search all shortest paths between two specific nodes on undirected graph.
+* Search all shortest paths between two specific nodes on undirected graph.
+* This exercise is "Problem 7" in pdf file.